 You may want to set some global settings either permanently or on a project level.
-You can do this by setting up a configruation file.
+You can do this by setting up a configuration file.
 This should be a plain text file called .nctoolkitrc or nctoolkitrc.
 It should be placed in one of two locations: your working directory or your home directory.
-When nctoolkit is imported, it will look first in your working directory and then in your home directory for a file called .nctoolkitrc or nctoolkitrc.
+When nctoolkit is imported, it will look first in your working directory for a file called .nctoolkitrc or nctoolkitrc.
 It will then use the first it finds to change the global settings from the defaults.